looran/tshat/README.md

 *tshat* server has been tested on Linux.

 SSH clients that do not support chacha20-poly1305@openssh.com cipher cannot connect, as it is the only cipher implemented by tshat underlaying ssh library _thrussh_.

-It is the case of JuiceSSH for example.
+Android clients implementing chacha20-poly1305@openssh.com, as of 20210626:
+* Termius
+* OpenSSH in Termux

+Not implenting it:
+* JuiceSSH
+* ConnectBot
+* Mobile SSH
+* Admin Hands

 # Similar projects